rAwP0TAT0/Image2GNF/README.md

 Use the provided PowerShell script to convert JPEG frames into a GNF file for PS5.
 The script dynamically detects the number of test1_*.jpg files and creates a 2DArray texture.

-First you need to use ffmpeg to grab frames from a video or you can use free online tool if you want ex: <href link="https://image.online-convert.com/convert/mp4-to-jpg"/>
+First you need to use ffmpeg to grab frames from a video or you can use free online tool if you want ie: (https://image.online-convert.com/convert/mp4-to-jpg)

 - by @rlan on Github(https://github.com/rlan)